A Child of Our Time: Background and conception

 In the mid-to-late 1930s several of Tippett's early works were published, including his String Quartet No. 1, Sonata No. 1 for piano, and Concerto for Double String Orchestra.
 Among his unpublished output in these years were two works for voice: the ballad opera Robin Hood, written for performance at the Yorkshire work camps, and A Song of Liberty based on William Blake's "The Marriage of Heaven and Hell".
+In 1937, after completing A Song of Liberty, Tippett immediately began planning a large choral work on Jungian concepts titled Nekyia, which was to explore the theme of acknowledging the presence of both shadow and light within the personal and collective unconscious; the work foreshadowed some of the concepts used later in A Child of Our Time, but it was never completed.
 As his self-confidence increased, Tippett felt increasingly driven to write a work of overt political protest.
 In his search for a subject he first considered the Dublin Easter Rising of 1916: he may have been aware that Benjamin Britten had written incidental music to Montagu Slater's play Easter 1916.
 However, events towards the end of 1938 turned his attention away from Irish matters.
 Tippett had made several visits to Germany, and had acquired a love for its literature and culture.
 He became increasingly distressed by reports of events in that country and, in particular the persecution of its Jewish population.
 In November 1938 the assassination in Paris of a German diplomat, Ernst vom Rath, by Herschel Grynszpan, a 17-year-old Jewish refugee, precipitated the "Kristallnacht" pogrom across Germany.
 Over several days of violence synagogues were burned, Jewish homes and businesses attacked and destroyed, thousands of Jews were arrested, and some Jews were stoned or beaten to death.
 Reports from Germany of these events affected Tippett profoundly, and became the inspiration for his first large-scale dramatic work.